ongdexter/glider/README.md

 ![Jazzy CI](https://github.com/KumarRobotics/glider/actions/workflows/jazzy-ci.yml/badge.svg?branch=ros2)

 Glider is a G-INS system built on [GTSAM](https://github.com/borglab/gtsam).
 It currently takes in GPS and 9-DOF IMU and provides a full state estimate up to the rate of you IMU.
-Glider is highly configurable and more features are coming soon.
+Glider is designed to be configured to your system.

 ## Hardware Setup
 You're setup needs a GPS and a 9-DOF IMU, that is an IMU that provides a full orientation.
-The IMU orientation should be provided in the `IMU` frame as this is standard for robotics, but we are working on supporting the NED frame.
+The IMU orientation should be provided in the IMU's frame as this is standard for robotics, but we are working on supporting the NED frame.
 We use a VectorNav VN100T IMU.
 It is important make sure your IMU magnetometer is calibrated, if it is not aligned correctly the heading output of glider will be incorrect.

 ## ROS2 Setup